tarekradi/Friendly-Voice/README.md

 - **`VocabInitializer.kt`**: Handles the critical first-run extraction of the `vocab.fva.zip` asset and populates the database.
 - **`CommunicationRepository.kt`**: Manages data flow between the UI and the database, including the logic for vocabulary import/export transactions.
 - **`SettingsManager.kt`**: Uses Jetpack DataStore to persist user preferences like language, speed, and selected voice.
-- **`VocabularyExport.kt`**: A data model used to package the entire database for file sharing.

 ### 📁 Services & Logic (`com.aac.communicator`)
+- **`TTSService.kt`**: A wrapper around the Android TextToSpeech engine.
+Features advanced gender detection and dialect mapping to transform technical system strings into friendly labels.
 - **`UpdateManager.kt`**: Handles the Google Play In-App Update flow, ensuring users are always on the latest version.
-- **`TTSService.kt`**: A wrapper around the Android TextToSpeech engine.
-Handles language initialization, voice discovery, and the smart logic for generating readable voice names.
 - **`TrialManager.kt`**: Manages the trial logic, interfacing with Firebase Firestore to track installation dates and premium status.
 - **`MainActivity.kt`**: Handles the initial app state, including update checks, trial verification, initialization synchronization, and core app navigation.